NetoECommerce/App-Tutorial/README.md

 ></script>
 ```

-Note that you can make use of Neto's B@se templating language within a custom script.
+Note that you can make use of Neto's B@SE template language in a custom script.
 This is useful for accessing server-side variables in your script which can be accessed by passing them through the window object:

 ```html
 <div id="root"></div>